-Technical conditions ar nd measures at process lev vel (source) to prevent rele ease PROC Level of co Level of containment Level of segregation PROC 2, 3 closed process not red quired PROC 11 spraying in non-industrial settings has a performed in segregated areas where continuous exposure of the worker is excluded. ed areas where direct All other applicable PROCs Risk management measures at the process level (e.g. containment or segregation of the emission source) are generally not required in these processes since any potential inhalation exposure is assumed to be negligible due to the low dusty nature of sodium hydrogensulfate.
-Technical conditions ar nd measures to control disp persion from source towa rds the worker PROC Level of separation Localised controls (LC) Efficiency of LC (according to MEASE) Further information Any potentially required separation of workers from the emission source
+Technical conditions ar nd measures at process lev vel (source) to prevent rele ease PROC Level of co ontainment Level of segregation PROC 2, 3 closed process not red quired PROC 11 closed process spraying in non-industrial settings has to be performed in segregated areas where direct exposure of the worker is excluded All other applicable PROCs Risk management measures at the process level (e.g. containment or segregation of the emission source) are generally not required in these processes since any potential inhalation exposure is assumed to be negligible due to the low dusty nature of sodium hydrogensulfate.
+Technical conditions and measures to control dispersion from source towards the worker PROC Level of separation Localised controls (LC) Efficiency of LC (according to MEASE) Further information Any potentially required separation of workers from the emission source